-I honestly didn't know how to feel.
-With a simultaneous "Awww!" ( as in "How precious!
-Look what she made!") and "Aaarrrggghhhh!!" (as in "#$%&*!!
-I'll never get rid of the glitter!!"), I was impressed with her attention to detail and furious with her meticulous thoroughness.
-There was a moment where I was overcome with sleepiness, my limbs seeming to weigh a thousand pounds each.
+I honestly didn’t know how to feel.
+With a simultaneous “Awww!” (as in “How precious!
+Look what she made!”) and “Aaarrrggghhhh!!” (as in “#$%&*!!
+I’ll never get rid of the glitter!!”), I was impressed with her attention to detail and furious with her meticulousness.
+There was a moment when I was overcome with sleepiness, my limbs seeming to weigh a thousand pounds each.

-The underpinning of my emotional schizophrenic state?
+The underpinning of my emotional state?
 Grief.
-Grief that I can't turn a room into whatever my imagination can think up.
-Grief that the "real" world is going to crush Cami's whimsy.
+Grief that I can’t turn a room into whatever my imagination can think up.
+Grief that the “real” world is going to crush Cami’s whimsy.
 Grief that I have to help her negotiate that crushing without losing herself or sacrificing her gifts.
-I know this whole experience is a next step in my transformation.
-Jesus is redeeming the little girl inside of me and renaming the false labels I've worn for years ("too serious"; "no fun"; "party pooper").
+I knew the whole experience was the next step in my own transformation.
+Jesus is redeeming the little girl inside of me and renaming the false labels I’ve worn for years (“too serious”; “no fun”; “party pooper”).

 I just didn’t expect it to sparkle so much.